 Highlight the technical difficulties or challenges you faced during the project and how you overcame them.
 If you did any original or creative design work, do not forget to mention it here.

-The summary should be 50 to 100 words long and quickly mention your overall impression about the project or engineering activity you did.
+The summary should be 50 to 100 words long and quickly mention your overall impression of the project or engineering activity you did.
 You can also mention whether the project met its goals or not or how successful it was.
-If project was praised by an authority, you can mention it here too.
+If the project was praised by an authority, you can mention it here too.

 Do not forget to include a line about your personal contribution to the project while concluding your Career Episode.